Fieldfisher: 2000 to present

 In June 2006, Field Fisher Waterhouse converted to LLP status.
 In 2007, the firm took its first steps into Europe; in April offices were established in Brussels and Hamburg, and in November an office in Paris was opened.
 The firm subsequently opened additional German offices in Munich and Düsseldorf.

 In September 2012, the firm opened its first US office in Palo Alto, California.
 On 1 April 2014, the firm merged with the Manchester-based law firm Heatons.

 In May 2014 the firm was renamed Fieldfisher.

+Between 2015 and 2016 Field Fisher represented BES Utilities and its owner Andrew Pilley in a number of actions including threatening libel proceedings against former customers, employees and Trading Standards' prosecuting authority Cheshire West and Chester Council.
+After the wholesale failure of the claim, Pilley was found guilty on 4 accounts of fraud and sentenced to 13 years imprisonment.
+Shortly after, Partner Bill Lister was dismissed from Field Fisher.

 In July 2016 Fieldfisher merged with the Italian law firm Studio Associato Servizi Professionali Integrati, which had offices in Milan, Rome, Venice and Turin.
 SASPI changed its name to Fieldfisher upon completion of the merger.

 In November 2016, Fieldfisher merged with the Birmingham-based commercial law firm Hill Hofstetter.
 The same month, Fieldfisher merged with the Beijing-based law firm JS Partners.

 In May 2017, Fieldfisher launched an Amsterdam office and in 2018 it opened in Frankfurt, Luxembourg and Belfast.

 Fieldfisher merged with Spanish firm JAUSAS in September 2018, to add Madrid and Barcelona to its network of offices and form Fieldfisher JAUSAS.
 In November 2021, the firm's Spanish office dropped JAUSAS to become Fieldfisher Spain.

 In May 2019, it was announced the firm had merged with Irish law firm McDowell Purcell, effective 1 May 2019.

 In February 2022, Fieldfisher announced the opening of a new office in Berlin to house its new mass litigation and operations business, Fieldfisher X.

 The firm's Chinese, Italian, Netherlands and Spanish operations are structured as Swiss Vereins.